By Western Colloid.

 When choosing the best long-term solution for your customers' roofs, consider:

-Existing roof type and condition
+Existing roof type

 One of the biggest factors that goes into choosing a new roof system is the existing roof type and the reason or reasons it needs replacing.
 Building owners might undertake a roofing project because the existing system has reached the end of its life, is damaged, was improperly installed or as part of a larger initiative like a green building retrofit.